Recently I have received several emails from readers asking if you can be “too prepared” for a case interview. My answer is both yes and no.

 Normally the weak spot area is perhaps at 70% - 80% of the ideal level (meanwhile, all the other skills are at the 100% level and worthy of an offer).

-Once in a while (it is not very common), you'll get a candidate who has 100% proficiency levels in four out of five areas, but a 50% proficiency in one out of the five.
+Occasionally (it is not very common), you'll get a candidate who has 100% proficiency levels in four out of five areas, but a 50% proficiency in one out of the five.

 Interviewers find this kind of profile very puzzling.
 How can someone be that good in four out of five areas, yet so bad in one area?